MalekMansour/Sparkle-Pets/README.md

 # Sparkle-Pets
-A small Unity game made with C# by Malek Mansour with design work from Ruby
+A Unity Expiremental Game about Pets, created by Malek & Ruby.